James O'Connor (bishop): Biography

-In 1885, the Diocese of Omaha was created, and Bishop O'Connor was appointed its first bishop.
+In 1885, the Diocese of Omaha was created, and O'Connor was appointed its first bishop.
 The new diocese embraced the present states of Nebraska and Wyoming.
-In August, 1887, the Dioceses of Cheyenne and Lincoln were erected.
+In August 1887, the Dioceses of Cheyenne and Lincoln were erected.
 During his administration, many of Omaha's older parishes were founded.
-Bishop O'Connor also introduced into his jurisdiction the Franciscan Fathers, the Poor Clares, the Religious of the Sacred Heart, the Benedictines, and the Sisters of Providence.
+O'Connor also introduced into his jurisdiction the Franciscans, the Poor Clares, the Religious of the Sacred Heart, the Benedictines, and the Sisters of Providence.
 A most important work in the bishop's life was the foundation, in conjunction with Miss Katharine Drexel, of the Sisters of the Blessed Sacrament, in 1889 (In 2000, Drexel became a saint in the Catholic Church.).
 Through the generosity of the Creighton family, Bishop O'Connor was enabled to erect Creighton College.
-On its completion in 1879, the bishop, who held the property in trust, deeded over the institution to the Jesuit Fathers, who are since in charge and hold the property as trustees.
+On its completion in 1879, the bishop, who held the property in trust, deeded over the institution to the Jesuits, who are since in charge and hold the property as trustees.
 Bishop O'Connor also helped to establish the Catholic Mutual Relief Society of America.

-Bishop O'Connor died shortly before noon on May 27, 1890, at the age of sixty-seven, after having been in failing health for about a year.
+O'Connor died shortly before noon on May 27, 1890, at the age of sixty-seven, after having been in failing health for about a year.